 Some people claim that detox drinks help remove toxins from a person’s body and promote weight loss.
-Typically a person will include detox drinks as part of a detox diet.
-However, there is very little evidence that these types of drinks and diet have any detoxification effects.
+However, there is little evidence that these types of drinks and diets have any detoxification effects.

 Detoxification does have a basis in medical science.
 Doctors will often use it when a person has an addiction to certain drugs that are causing them harm.

 In this context, detoxification refers to the medically supported management of a person experiencing acute intoxication.
 The detoxification also assists with any withdrawal symptoms a person might experiences when they are trying to stop taking the drugs to which they have an addiction.